Jowhar: Administrative capital

 As part of a 2004 agreement, Jowhar and the town of Baidoa were to form a joint administrative capital of the Transitional Federal Government, sited away from Mogadishu for security reasons.
 Continued fighting threatened to derail the peace process.
 However, in July 2005, President Abdullahi Yusuf Ahmed relocated to the town from his base in Bosaso, moving the process forward and joining Prime Minister Ali Mohammed Ghedi, who had already been resident in the town for a month.
 Part of the parliament became based in Jowhar, while some ministries were established in Mogadishu.
 By February 2006, despite Ghedi's security concerns, the two leaders had left to Baidoa, where it was decided the parliament would convene.

 Demographics

-The district had estimated population of 269,851 as of 2014, a survey was done by (UNDP) in 2014 and it is primarily inhabited by Abgal clan.
+The district had estimated population of 269,851 as of 2014, a survey was done by (UNDP) in 2014 and it is primarily inhabited by Abgaal clan.

 Recent history

-On December 27, 2006, the internationally backed transitional government forces, united with Ethiopian troops, recaptured Jowhar from the Islamic Courts Union.
+Ethiopian invasion and occupation (2006–2009)

+During the Ethiopian invasion of Somalia, the city was captured from the Islamic Courts Union during the Battle of Jowhar on December 27, 2006.
+ICU insurgents recaptured Jowhar on 12 July 2008 and took over the towns administration.

+Somali Civil War (2009–present)

 On May 17, 2009, the Islamist al-Shabab militia took the town, and imposed new rules, including a ban on handshaking between men and women.
+TFG and ICU paramilitary forces were dispatched to seize back the town.

 On December 9, 2012, Somali National Army forces assisted by AMISOM troops re-captured the city from the militants.